EthanPeters96/CatchTheBall/README.md

 ### Initial Discussion

-FlavorWave is a online recipe page that is focused towards young adults who are looking to step up there cooking game from home and create easy yet tasty meals, without breaking a sweat.
+Catch The Ball is an entertaining online game designed for all ages, offering a simple yet enjoyable gameplay experience.
+It begins at a relaxed pace but gradually escalates into a fast-paced challenge as the game progresses.

 ### User Stories

 #### Client Goals

--   To be able to view the site on a range of devices.
+-   To be able to play the game on a range of devices.
--   To make it easy for users to find and follow recipes.
+-   To make it easy for users to play the game.
--   To allow people to contact FlavorWave to ask further questions or suggest cooking recommendations etc.

 #### First Time User Goals

--   I want to find out what FlavorWave is about and what i can do.
+-   I want to clearly understand what to do.
 -   I want to be able to navigate the site easily.
--   I want to see all the social media links.
--   I want to be able to view the site and recipes on any device I am using.
+-   I want to be able to play the game on any device I am using.

 #### Returning User Goals

--   I want to easily navigate to my favourite recipes.
+-   I want to beat my high-score .
--   I want to keep up to date with any new social media they post.
+-   I want to show my friends the game.

 ## Design

 ### Colour Scheme

-I used the site [coolors](https://coolors.co/palette/ccd5ae-e9edc9-fefae0-faedcd-d4a373) for the color scheme, I think these colors complement the purpose of the site well.
+I used the site [coolors](https://coolors.co/palette/e7ecef-274c77-6096ba-a3cef1-8b8c89) for the color scheme, I think these colors complement the purpose of the site well.

-### Imagery

-I have used high quality images of food to compliment the site, all my images are sourced from [unsplash](https://unsplash.com/images/stock).

 ### Favicon

 I used [Favicon](https://favicon.io/) to create my favicon.

 ### Wireframes

-I initially started drawing my wireframes and quickly realized that i was over complicating them.
-I then took a simpler approach to the remaining wireframes.

 I used [Balsamiq](https://balsamiq.com/) for my wireframes.